HansVGinkel/USB-slot-car-controller-adapter/README.md

   - Select the port
   - ![image](https://user-images.githubusercontent.com/79975566/110922457-fefab480-831f-11eb-9825-0e83fd080344.png)

-- Download and open the sketch file slotcar_controller.ino.
-  Copy paste the code into the IDE.
+- **Download and open the sketch file slotcar_controller.ino** Copy paste the code into the IDE.

-- Connect a USB cable from you PC to your Arduino.
+- **Connect a USB cable from you PC to your Arduino**
 - Before you can upload the sketch from you IDE to your Arduino you need to mention the following:
   - When uploading of the sketch starts you need to make a short (time) connection between the reset (RST) and ground (GND).
   - You can use a piece of wire for this, temperory soldered to the RST pin and touch other side to the GND.
 - **After uploading with the Xinput library, your Arduino can't possibly be programmed as a normal Arduino anymore!**
+  - But who cares? :)

 ## Explanation
 ### Use minimal a 1 Watt resistor, not a common 1/4 Watt resistor!